War in Afghanistan (2001–2021): 2006–2007: Escalating war

 From January 2006, a multinational ISAF contingent started to replace US troops in southern Afghanistan.
 The UK formed the core of the force, along with Australia, Canada, the Netherlands, and Estonia.
 In January 2006, NATO's focus in southern Afghanistan was to form Provincial Reconstruction Teams.
 Local Taliban figures pledged to resist.
-Since Canada wanted to deploy in Kandahar, the UK got Helmand province.
-Helmand was a center of poppy production, so it seemed a good region for the anti-narcotic focused UK.
-In hindsight, the UK were a poor choice.
-Pashtun Helmandis had never forgotten the 1880 Battle of Maiwand with the British, and it proved a source of significant resistance from them.
+Since Canada wanted to deploy in Kandahar, the UK was assigned to Helmand province.
+Helmand was a center of poppy production, so it appeared to be a good region for the anti-narcotic focused UK.
+However, Pashtun Helmandis had never forgotten the 1880 Battle of Maiwand with the British, and it proved a source of significant resistance.

 Local intelligence suggested that the Taliban were going to wage a brutal campaign in the summer of 2006.
 Coalition generals sent this info up the chain of command, but decision-makers ignored warnings.
 The US was distracted in Iraq, and Secretary of State Rumsfeld was more interested in making the Afghan army affordable than effective.
 Of the 70,000 soldiers the Afghan army was supposed to have, only 26,000 had been trained and retained.